 4. Review history and build an auditable archive

 In your board Loomio group, you can easily search for past board meetings, and see the discussion that led to decisions made.

 Within a thread, the timeline view helps to see progress of the meeting and quickly navigate to event milestones.

 Find everything you need, when you need it, all in one place – great for audits.

 Now that you know how to get better outcomes from your virtual board meeting with Loomio, start your free trial so you’re ready when the time comes!

-Have you run an AGM or Board meeting online?
+Need to run an AGM on Loomio or Board meeting online?